 Accreditation Awarded: Institutions can be granted accreditation for the full 10 years or the museum can be flagged for an early review at 5 years.

 Denied: Institutions are denied for failure to meet multiple Characteristics of Excellence and for major systemic problems.
-A denial decision can also result if a tabled museum is unable to demonstrate adequate progress or sufficiently address the Commission's concerns.
+A denial decision can also be made when a tabled museum is unable to demonstrate adequate progress in addressing the Commission's concerns.

 Deferral: The Commission may defer making one of the above decisions when it needs more information, clarification or expertise.